micheleusuelli/micheleusuelli.github.io/articles-html/dsus/dsus_analytical_discovery.md

 Now that we have an objective, let's see how we can get there.
 Although The process to deliver a user story is personal, I hope that this list of high-level steps helps shaping the work.

-To deliver efficiently, the activities can be divided into
+To deliver efficiently, the activities can be divided into three groups

 	- Before data analysis
 	- Data analysis
 	- After data analysis

+To communicate efficiently, ideally the activities should be completed in this order.
+Then, the following analytical discovery activity will follow the same process again.

 ### Activities before data analysis

-Before analysing the data
+Before analysing the data, the objective is to phrase and communicate the right questions.

-An example of process  to complete the activity is

-	- definition of choices to make
+### Data analysis

-	- data exploration to make the choices
+The objective of the data analysis is to make the choices.

+### Activities after data analysis

-	- presentation of choices and rationale
+The objective of the data analysis is to presentat the choices and rationale

 ## Conclusions

 As an outcome, the data scientist can justify the analytical choices to the stakeholders and start developing the predictive models.
 The process could be used as a starting point to smooth out the delivery.